PwnJustRight/CSD3120-TP-05/README.md

 # ZombieChemChem

 **About the game**

 A survival zombie game made for WebXR in Unity, using VRTK4 and Unity store assets.

 This is a school project developed by students under CSD3120, DigiPen Singapore's Introduction to Virtual Reality module.

-**Game summary**
+**Story**

 You are a scientist struggling to survive in a post apocalyptic world.
 Chemical zombies are being sent your way!
-Fortunately, you know the secret to repelling the zombies.
+Fortunately, you know the secret to repelling the zombies:

-You've realized these zombies react negatively to certain atoms and molecules!
+They react negatively to certain atoms and molecules!

 Craft the right atoms and molecules at your special work desk.
-Load the atoms or molecules onto your augmented gun to fire them at the zombies!
+Load the atoms or molecules onto your augmented gun and fire them at the zombies!

-*Alternatively*, you can lob the atoms and molecules by grabbing and throwing as well.

-Survive for as long as possible, whilst learning about atoms and molecule combinations!
+Survive for as long as possible, whilst learning about atoms and molecule creation!

 ## Link to the game